 Rabbi Pinchas G. Allouche teaches seventh and eighth grade Jewish Studies.
 Additionally, he is the spiritual leader of Congregation Beth Tefillah.
 Rabbi Allouche is a sought-after lecturer and popular author of many essays and writings on the Jewish faith, mysticism, and social analysis.
 Rabbi Allouche was born in Toulouse, France and grew up in Johannesburg, South Africa and Jerusalem, Israel.
 His travels have also taken him to Geneva, Switzerland where he provided Jewish Learning Opportunities and activities to adults and youth alike, and to Milano, Italy where he received his rabbinic ordination.
 Besides his academic pedigree, Rabbi Allouche is highly respected and tremendously involved in the Jewish community of Greater Phoenix.
 He is a member of the Think Tank Committee of the Jewish Federation of Greater Phoenix.
 Additionally, Rabbi Allouche is a member of AIPAC’s National Council, and here locally, he is also a member of the Vaad Harabanim, the Orthodox Rabbinic Council – Arizona’s Committee of Orthodox Rabbis.

-Melinda Berko is in her seventh year teaching fourth grade at Pardes Jewish Day School.
+Melinda Berko is in her eighth year teaching fourth grade at Pardes Jewish Day School.
 Before coming to teach at Pardes, Mrs. Berko taught fourth grade for eleven years at another Jewish Day School in Scottsdale in addition to first grade in public school.
 Mrs. Berko graduated with a Bachelors of Art degree in Psychology from Stetson University in Deland, Florida and a Post Baccalaureate in Elementary Education from Arizona State University in Tempe, Arizona.
 She is certified to teach Kindergarten through sixth grade.
 She also has experience developing training materials and computer based training from her time working at a Fortune 500 company in Fort Lauderdale, Florida.

 Lisa D’Onofrio is thrilled to be returning to Pardes for her second year as our full time school nurse.
 Lisa comes to us with a wealth of experience in healthcare and a background in coronary intensive care, dermatology, and school nursing.
 Lisa holds a BA in Sociology and psychology from Caldwell, University in NJ and a Bachelor of Science in Nursing from Fairleigh Dickinson University.
 Most recently, she spent 8 years as the school nurse for Tesseract School grades 5-12, where she developed and implemented a comprehensive growth education curriculum.

 Kathy Davis graduated with a Bachelors of Art degree in English from UCLA and has a Post Baccalaureate in Education as well as a Master’s degree in Curriculum and Instruction.
 Her education includes a one year program studying English literature and history in a castle north of London.
 She is licensed to teach grades 1-12 in Arizona and has an endorsement in Structured English Immersion.
 Before joining the Pardes family, Mrs. Davis taught grades 4-8 privately and was an academic coach for online students.
 She also taught middle school English and math at a Jewish Day School and fourth grade in public school.
 Prior to teaching, she managed an avionics repair station at Honolulu International Airport in Hawaii for 16 years.
 Mrs. Davis was born and raised in Hawaii and earned her college degrees on a surfing scholarship.
-She is the proud parent of her son Davis, an aerospace engineer, and her daughter Carson, a behavioral health therapist.
+She is the proud parent of her son Davis, an aerospace engineer, and her daughter Carson, a licensed mental health counselor.